Independence Day closings

 All federal offices, including the post office and Social Security, will be closed, as will state offices, such as the VEC and DMV.

-Henry County and PSA offices will close at 3 p.m. on Friday and remain closed on Monday, July 5, 2021.
+Henry County and PSA offices will close at 3 p.m. today and remain closed on Monday, July 5, 2021.
 Convenience centers for garbage disposal and recycling will be open as usual.

 The Martinsville Municipal Building and administrative offices, along with Constitutional offices will be closed, but employees in essential operational positions (police, fire, EMS, water/sewer plant operations) will continue on their normal schedules.
 Normal garbage route pick-up will operate on July 5, but there will be no bulk or brush pick-up.